-February 2017
+May 2017

-Point of Contact: Erin Jones U.S. Army Corps of Engineers
+Point of Contact: Erin Jones

 Los Angeles District, Planning Division

 Ecosystem Planning Section

 CESPL-PDR-N

 915 Wilshire Boulevard, Suite 930

 Los Angeles, CA 90017

-213-300-9723

 erin.l.jones@usace.army.mil

-DRAFT FINDING OF NO SIGNIFICANT IMPACT SANTA ANA RIVER MARSH SEDIMENT REMOVAL PROJECT NEWPORT BEACH, ORANGE COUNTY, CALIFORNIA
+FINDING OF NO SIGNIFICANT IMPACT SANTA ANA RIVER MARSH SEDIMENT REMOVAL PROJECT NEWPORT BEACH, ORANGE COUNTY, CALIFORNIA

 I have reviewed the attached Supplemental Environmental Assessment (SEA) that has been prepared for the proposed Santa Ana River Marsh Sediment Removal Project, located in Newport Beach, Orange County, California.
 The project proposes to remove approximately 10,000 cubic yards of compatible material from 2.8 acres near one of the tide gates within the Marsh, and to beneficially reuse the excavated material to improve adjacent California least tern (Sternula antillarum browni) nesting habitat.
 All sediment has been tested in accordance with applicable regulations and found to be compatible with the designated placement site.
-Construction would occur prior to April 15, 2017 to avoid impacts to sensitive species.
+Construction would occur between September 15, 2017 and April 15, 2018, to avoid impacts to sensitive species.